 How To Be A Greener Traveller – Our Tips to Travelling with a Lighter Footprint

 Here are our tips on how to be a greener traveller and leave a lighter footprint when you travel.
+Also see our Meaningful Travel Guide for tips to more enriching travel.

 Pack With The Goal of Being a Greener Traveller

 Another important thing to pack is a reusable water bottle that you can carry with you throughout the day and refill as needed.
-That means you should be able to avoid using plastic water bottles, which are doing some of the most damage to the environment, especially in Southeast Asia.
+That means you should be able to avoid using plastic water bottles, which are doing some of the most damage to the environment, especially here in Southeast Asia.

 Reject Single-Use Plastic Every Chance You Get